About Scotland

 Scotland

-Trigony House Hotel, a fine Edwardian Country House set in 4 acres of gardens and grounds a mile south of Thornhill in Southern Scotland, used to be the Shooting Lodge for Closeburn castle.
-Resident proprietor Adam Moore and his wife Jan have transformed Trigony House into a warmly welcoming place to stay, with a fast growing reputation for excellent food using organicaly grown vegetables, herbs, organic meat and local game.
+Trigony House Hotel, a fine Edwardian Country House set in 4 acres of gardens and grounds a mile south of Thornhill in Southern Scotland, used to be the Shooting Lodge for Closeburn Castle.
+Chef proprietor Adam Moore and his wife Jan have established a reputation for cooking and serving with great care excellent home-made food using organicaly grown vegetables, herbs, organic meat and local game.
+Guests are drawn back time and time again above all to experience the cuisine at Trigony.

-This is one of the most enjoyable and relatively undiscovered parts of Scotland to visit.
-Drumlanrig Castle is one of the most spectacular anywhere, with a fine collection of art and furniture.
-There are walks in unspoilt landcapes, gardens, quiet roads and remote hills with mountain hares and wild goats.
-The Moores are always ready to help and give advice about touring in the area, as well as arranging shooting and fishing on nearby estates.
+This area of Dumfries and Galloway around the village of Thornhill remains a relatively undiscovered part of Scotland.
+Trigony is under five miles from Drumlanrig Castle which is one of the world's most spectacular castles and which also has a fine collection of art and furniture.
+All around Trigony there are walks in unspoilt landcapes, gardens, quiet roads and remote hills with mountain hares and wild goats.
+The Moores are always ready to help and give detailed advice about touring in the area, as well as arranging shooting and fishing on nearby estates.

 Accommodation:

-There are eight bedrooms (three shown below) all with views of the gardens and most with views to the Moffat Hills or the Nith Valley.
+There are ten bedrooms (three shown below) all with views of the gardens and most with views to the Moffat Hills or the Nith Valley.

-All rooms have colour TV, radio, direct dial telephone and tea and coffee making facilities.
+All rooms have colour TV, radio, direct dial telephone and Wi-fi.
+Also a hospitality tray with home-made shortbread and real coffee.

-Right; The garden suit.
+Right; The garden suite.
 This room on the ground floor has a conservatory attached.

 The Restaurant: